Local-First Software

 by peter-van-hardenberg

-Ink & Switch's three-part vision: local-first software enables universal version control, which enables malleable software where users customize their tools without waiting for developers.
+Ink & Switch's three-part vision: local-first software enables universal version control, which enables malleable software — and the philosophical endgame is turning people from app buyers into tool users.

 by martin-kleppmann